Assisted migration: Florida torreya, US

-• Western Swamp Tortoise, Australia
+Western Swamp Tortoise, Australia

 The western swamp tortoise (Pseudemydura umbrina) is a critically endangered reptile that is endemic to a small portion of southwestern Australia.
 It was deemed extinct until it was rediscovered in 1954 and reported in 1981 to be "a relict species of a monotypic genus, of very restricted range and specialized habitat."
 This species is notable in conservation history for being the first example of an endangered vertebrate that was experimentally translocated to a distant location (300 kilometers poleward) expressly because of climate change.

 By the time assisted migration trials began, the sole remaining original refuge for this species was inhabited only by captive-bred tortoises that had been reintroduced.
 The first trial began in 2016, with the release of 24 captive-raised juveniles.
 In contrast to the Florida torreya tree example, this first experiment in assisted migration of an endangered species in Australia was "preceded by detailed planning and research."
 A generally positive result, despite impediments to statistically significant data, was reported in a journal article four years later.

 A second trial began in 2022 in the same region, this time in Scott National Park.
 Lead scientist is Nicola Mitchell, an associate professor of conservation physiology at the University of Western Australia.
 She openly spoke to the International New York Times about the ethical imperative: Should humans just let nature run its course, thereby dooming this species to extinction because of climate change?
 "Or do we have an ethical responsibility" to act in its behalf?

 Mark Schwartz, a conservation scientist at the University of California, Davis, was quoted in the article.
 Speaking about the scale of biodiversity threats posed by climate change, versus using assisted migration as an adaptive strategy, Schwartz said: "To move enough species to resolve this threat basically seems untenable."
 Yet he also noted that climate-responsive translocations were more acceptable than another approach under consideration: initiating gene editing to make species more climate-proof.
 Lead scientist Mitchell acknowledged the risks, while offering "we can potentially undo our mistakes by recapturing them."
+Additional translocations of baby turtles continued into 2023.